dev-nyro/atenex-services/ingest-service/full_codebase.md

         delete_log.warning("Skipping GCS delete: file path not found in DB record.") errors.append("GCS path unknown in DB.")

-    # 3. Delete from PostgreSQL (No change needed here)
     delete_log.info("Attempting to delete record from PostgreSQL...")
     try:
          async with get_db_conn() as conn: